A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Numerical Results

 \section{Numerical Results}

 In this section, we conduct numerical experiments to evaluate the performance of AS-PPA for solving \eqref{eq19}.
-It contains four parts.
+It contains five parts.
 In the first part, we provide the test problems and the implementation of the algorithm.
 In the second part, we investigate the performance of Algorithm \ref{alg1} based on different parameters.
-In the third and fourth parts, we compare Algorithm \ref{alg1} with other methods for small scale and large scale of test problems.
+Furthermore, we verified the effect of the enhanced technique proposed in subsection \ref{sec2.3} applied to the hdr lasso problem.
+In the third and fourth parts, we compare Algorithm \ref{alg1} with other methods for small-scale and large-scale hdr lasso problems.
+In the last part, we compare Algorithm \ref{alg1} with other methods for Square-Root Lasso models with different scales.
 All of our results are obtained by running Matlab R2020a on a windows workstation (Intel Core i5-7200U @ 2.50GHz, 12G RAM).